a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 1. Yes, it really is that simple 99% of the time!

-??? example "Comprehensive example of all options"
+??? example "Comprehensive list of Verifier options"
     ```kotlin
     --8<-- "Readme-Verifier.kt:18"
     ```